 So, what causes an overbite to happen?
 There are several reasons why you may have one.
 It could be hereditary.

-If in your teenage years you had a habit of chewing on your pencils when you were bored in class, that can cause an overbite.
-If you grind your teeth in your sleep, that may be the source of your problem as well.
+If you had a habit of chewing on your pencils when you were bored in class in your teenage years, that could cause an overbite.
+If you grind your teeth in your sleep, that may be the source of your problem.

 Can It Cause Health Issues?